drewolbrich/ScrollingContentViewController/README.md

 2. In your view controller's [`viewDidLoad`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621495-viewdidload) method, assign a new view to the [`contentView`](#contentView) property.
 Add all of your controls to this view instead of referencing the [`view`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621460-view) property so they can scroll freely.
 The view controller's root view referenced by its [`view`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621460-view) property now acts as a background view behind the scrolling content view.

-    Before assigning the [`contentView`](#contentView) property, you must add enough Auto Layout constraints to [sufficiently define its size](#auto-layout-considerations), or a warning will be logged.

     ```swift
     override func viewDidLoad() {
         super.viewDidLoad()

-        let contentView = UIView()
+        contentView = UIView()

-        // Add all controls and constraints to contentView instead of view.
+        // Add all controls to contentView instead of view.
         // ...

-        self.contentView = contentView
     }
     ```